 They also have a wholesale meat store, where you can purchase choice cuts from 10 AM to 4:30 PM on Fridays.

-READ MORE: The 15 Best Downtown Asheville Restaurants
+READ MORE: The Best Hiking in Asheville NC Bucket List

 Located in the foothills of Maiden NC, the family-owned Red Wolf Farm encompasses 50 acres of rolling hills and forest, as well as a large pond.